ChortEez/Arduino-Tetris/README.md

 # Arduino-Tetris
-Tetris on an Arduino Mega 2560 board, using an LED matrix 8x8(1588BS) for graphics and a joystick (QYF-860) for input
+Tetris on an Arduino Mega 2560 board, using an 8x8 LED matrix(1588BS) for graphics and a joystick (QYF-860) for input

+## Components
+- joystick (QYF-860)
+- 8x8 LED matrix(1588BS)
+- jumpwires
+- breadboard (830 points, you can use a much smaller one)